hawe/a-well-designed-api-approach/post.md

 During a review of this post, it was brought to my attention that JSON is not the most popular and easiest to use data format of all options that are available when designing an API.
 Other options, such as protocol buffer, SBE, thrift, and cap'n proto are more efficient in terms of how data is passed back and forth because the data is in binary format and is less stressful on the CPU, memory, and bandwidth footpint.
 That being said, I can agree that there are situations where this can be the case, but I also believe that JSON is the best way to handle data that is passed back in forth when dealing with an application that is built on top of JavaScript & NodeJS.
 I do not hold the knowledge level to talk about how other data formats would be better, so I will not try to.
 If there are others that can show these differences in performance gains if being used with the application stack that I am discussing, please share for the knowledge gain of those who are to read this.
 If you need a comparison of the different data serialization formats, please have a look at [Comparison of data serialization formats](http://wikipedia.com/en/Comparison_of_data_serialization_formats).

+On a side note, technically JSON is not considered to be a RESTful API.
+The reasoning for this is that a key constraint for a RESTful API is that it must use hypermedia formats (the [HATEOAS](http://www.wikipedia.com/en/HATEOAS) constraint).
+JSON is not a hypermedia format.
+What this means is that there is no defined way that JSON knows how to deal with link discovery.
+The W3C has a recommendation for JSON-LD, which is a JSON-based serialization for linked data.
+More about [JSON-LD 1.0](http://www.w3.org/TR/json-ld/) is available in the W3C recommendation.

 ##Dealing with data formats
 The process of dealing with data format is to make sure that the data has been put into a language that one computer can send to another that will understand that data.
 This is a reason why JSON has become so popular because the use of key value pairs makes it easy for both computers to understand that data stored in the key value pairs.
 Lets talk about the data that is represented by JSON.